 - Origin Postcode – This should be set to the postcode of the location from where you ship.
 It’s sent to the API to calculate rates.

-- Quote Type – Commercial uses rates and discounts associated with your account; also used for VentureOne members.
-Select Counter to get normal rates you’d receive in person.
+- Quote Type – Commercial uses rates and discounts associated with your account; also used for VentureOne members (for details, see Canada Post Business Services).
+Select Counter to get regular rates you’d receive in person.

 - Rate Cost – Base is the base rate cost.
 Due is the cost after taxes are applied.

-- Additional Options – Use the dropdown to select Coverage, Proof of Age and/or Signature for parcels.
+- Additional Options – Use the dropdown to add insurance Coverage, Proof of Age and/or Signature required for parcels.

 - Delivery Time – Tick the checkbox if you want a delivery estimate (in days) displayed next to rates.
-Info pulled from the API.
+The estimate will be provided from the API.

 - Parcel Packing Method – Use the dropdown to select Pack Individually, Weight of All Items or Pack with Weights and Dimensions (explanation below).

-- Offer Rates – Use the dropdown to select All Rates (user chooses) or Cheapest Rate (single).
+- Offer Rates – Use the dropdown to select All Rates (customer chooses) or Cheapest Rate (customer sees only one rate).

-There are three packing methods with Canada Post — each affects parcels you send to the API.
+There are three packing methods with Canada Post — each affects parcels you send to the API for rate quotes.

 Each item in your cart (non-virtual) is sent to the Canada Post API.
 Quotes for all items are combined for the final cost.

-The cart is be split into 30 kg packages, and each package sent to the API.
+Maximum parcel weight is 30kg for shipping within Canada, to the USA and International.
+The cart can be split into multiple 30kg maximum parcels, with each parcel sent to the API.
 No dimensions are sent, only weight.